 The Observation Process

 As part of the new unified measurement and improvement system, or VQB5, all publicly funded early childhood classrooms are observed twice a year by a local observer using the Classroom Assessment Scoring System (CLASS®).
 AEII will conduct external CLASS® observations in a subset of these classrooms each year.
 The external observations provide additional feedback to teachers, as well as information for leaders to evaluate the local observation scores.
 Within each CLASS® domain, teacher-child interactions are rated on a series of dimensions, such as positive climate.
 Each dimension is rated on a 1-7 scale, with higher scores reflecting higher quality interactions.
 The 7-point scale translates into three categories of quality (low, mid, and high).
 Scores are reported at the dimension and the broader domain level and are measured against domain-specific thresholds set by the VDOE.

 The Classroom Observers

-External classroom observations are conducted by a certified CLASS® observer who is external to the program and has no relationship to the school or VPI classroom of focus.
+External classroom observations are conducted by a certified CLASS® observer who is external to the program and has no relationship to the school or classroom of focus.
 This ensures the observer’s ability to remain objective during the observation and rating process.
 In addition, external observers participate in regular trainings to maintain their observation skills.
 These requirements ensure external classroom observations are standardized and conducted with high-quality data integrity.